Frequently Asked Questions

-Who takes care of Operations & Maintenance during the lease?
+- Who takes care of Operations & Maintenance during the solar lease?

-What happens if the system doesn’t produce as much energy as we estimated?
+- What happens if the system doesn’t produce as much energy as was estimated?
 How can we know if the system isn’t producing?

 There are several options when a building changes ownership.
 We can easily transfer the lease to the new owner, and the new owner would continue the lease as normal.
 Or, the nonprofit can use our early buyout option to pay-off the lease at a discounted rate, then include the solar system in the property valuation.
 On the other hand, if a nonprofit retains ownership of the building and leases the space to new tenants, the solar lease payments could be included in the new tenant’s property lease payments.